surajchavan19/DRUM/README.md

 # Drum-Kit
+The project Drum Kit contains various drums having different sounds which you can play.
-The Drum Kit is build using HTML, CSS and JavaScript.
+It is build using HTML, CSS and JavaScript.

 [Click here to view the website]( https://surajchavan19.github.io/DRUM/)